 - Spring mid-term grades of application year are not considered for admission.

 - Highest grade is considered for repeat courses.

-- Science course over five years old by the start of the program (fall of application year) must be repeated.
-Each science course can be repeated only once within that time frame (If you have sciences greater than 5 years old you may be given consideration if you are competitive in other areas.)
+- Science course over five years and three months old by the start of the program (fall of application year) must be repeated.
+Each science course can be repeated only once within that time frame (If you have sciences greater than 5 years 3 months old you may be given consideration if you are competitive in other areas.)

 - The following courses are examples that will satisfy the General Elective requirements and are helpful for students considering an RN to BSN track, these are not the only courses that will be accepted as an elective.
 Any questions contact Academic Advising at 413 755-4769 or the School of Health & Patient Simulation email at email@example.com:

 - Patient Care Experience: A type written letter on official letterhead from an employer for any applicant with direct patient care experience.The letter should describe the direct patient care job experience and length of time in that position.
 No other letters of reference or recommendations should be submitted.